edgewall/trac/UPGRADE.rst

      LegacyAttachmentPolicy

-If other permission policies are enabled, *trac.ini* will need to be edited to append `ReadonlyWikiPolicy` to the list of active `permission_policies`.
+If other permission policies are enabled, `trac.ini` will need to have `ReadonlyWikiPolicy` appended to the list of active `permission_policies`.
 See `TracFineGrainedPermissions#ReadonlyWikiPolicy`_ for additional details on the proper ordering.